Prison Legal News:

 The U.S. Court of Appeals for the Seventh Circuit affirmed a district court's denial of qualified immunity for two Chicago policemen who had concealed evidence and induced witnesses to testify falsely against a man wrongfully convicted of murder.

-James Newsome was ...
+James Newsome was convicted of ...

 $15 Million Award for Wrongful

-The Fifth Circuit court of appeals has held that the absence of a copy of the Anti Terrorism and Effective Death Penalty Act, (AEDPA) in a Texas prison's law library coupled with the prisoner's lack of knowledge of the passage of the AEDPA may ...
+The Fifth Circuit court of appeals has held that the absence of a copy of the Anti Terrorism and Effective Death Penalty Act, (AEDPA) in a Texas prison's law library coupled with the prisoner's lack of knowledge of the passage of the AEDPA may excuse the ...

 by Matthew T. Clarke